 Vitality member Laura Brogden tells us how she received help for a suspicious looking mole…

 “A while back I noticed a darkening of an area of skin above my eyebrow, which worsened over the course of a few days.
 I was quite concerned – I’d used sunbeds when I was younger, so skin cancer did cross my mind.
-I couldn’t get an appointment with my local GP, so I decided to give the Vitality GP a go and I was given an appointment the next day.
+Unable to get an appointment with my local GP, I decided to give the Vitality GP a go.
+I was given an appointment the next day.
 The consultation worked well over a videocall and then a Skin Analytics kit was sent out to me.

 “With help from my husband, I took a few high-definition photos of the area and uploaded them.
 I had a confirmation back almost immediately and a follow-up Vitality GP appointment the next day.
 The GP suggested, having looked at the pictures, that I see a specialist.
 The same day, I was contacted directly by Alliance Surgical and got an appointment with a consultant for the following Tuesday at a nearby hospital.